Non-commercial aircraft operators need to comply with the air operations regulation (Commission Regulation (EU) No 965/2012).

 Declaration and oversight

 Competent authorities have an obligation to verify that the declaration contains the required information, but this doesn’t require an immediate inspection of the operator.
 Authorities are also required to ‘verify continued compliance’ of NCC operators, so there will be audits and inspections.
-Where these inspections and audits reveal non-compliance with the regulation NCC operators will be required to take corrective action within a given timeframe.
-If this corrective action is not effective, or for non-compliances that ‘seriously hazard flight safety‘ the Authority would be required to limit or prohibit the operator’s activities.
+Where these inspections and audits reveal non-compliance with the regulation NCC operators are required to take corrective action within a given timeframe.
+If this corrective action is not effective, or for non-compliances that ‘seriously hazard flight safety‘ the Authority can limit or prohibit the operator’s activities.

 You may want to consider the use of a computerised solution to help you comply with these requirements.
 See our information on management system software.